Malawi Law Society: Malawi Law Journal (MLJ)

 The Malawi Law Journal (MLJ) is a peer reviewed publication sponsored by the Malawi Law Society, University of Malawi, and Malawian scholars across the globe.
 Its current editor-in-chief is Danwood M Chirwa.

-Women's Law Association of Malawi
+Women Lawyers Association of Malawi

-The association formally launched in 1998 but it existed within the society from 1993 when it was called the permanent Committee on Women and Children’s Affairs.
+The Women Lawyers Association formally launched in 1998 but it existed within the society from 1993 when it was called the permanent Committee on Women and Children’s Affairs.
 The organisation later broke its links with the Law Society to concentrate on its own goals.